 INTRODUCTION

 In farming systems, organic farming is a method which primarily aims at cultivating the land and raising crops to keep the soil alive and in good health without adding any synthetically produced chemicals.
-For small and marginal farmers in India, organic farming is most relevant as they are resource poor to provide costly inputs for enhancing yield.
+For small and marginal farmers in India, organic farming is most relevant as they are resource poor to provide costly inputs for enhancing yield (Thakur et al., 2021).
 In the organic farming system approach, a piece of land is used optimally and to its fullest potential to produce a range of nutritious and healthy food as well as other required commodities in a manner which can feed a small family and maintain soil health and productivity by agricultural practices based on principles of nature.
 In India, certified organic farming has increased from 42,000 hectares in 2003-04 to 1.18 million hectares in 2009 (Willer and Kilcher, 2011).

-A live, healthy soil with proper cropping pattern, crop residue management and effective crop rotation can sustain optimum productivity over the years without any loss in soil fertility.
+A live, healthy soil with proper cropping pattern, crop residue management and effective crop rotation can sustain optimum productivity over the years without any loss in soil fertility (Sarvade et al., 2019).
 These systems take local soil fertility as a key to successful production.
 In most parts of the country poor soil health due to loss of organic matter and soil microbial load is a major problem.
-The inclusion of legume crops in the sequence has added advantage of fixing atmospheric nitrogen into the soil and make it available for companion or succeeding crops and will also help to sustain organic matter levels and promote good soil tilth (Seaman, 2011).
+The inclusion of legume crops in the sequence has added advantage of fixing atmospheric nitrogen into the soil and make it available for companion or succeeding crops and will also help to sustain organic matter levels and promote good soil tilth (Seaman, 2011; Shrivastava et al., 2018; Thakur et al., 2023).
 This also helps in protecting soil from soil erosion.
 Farmers should select the crops which are easy to grow, according to their needs and season for the organic farming.
 French bean is a good leguminous candidate crop for the organic farming, which helps in sustaining the soil fertility, fist well in cropping sequence for its short growth period and also gives good economic yield to fetch good price in the market and studies conducted by Raghav and Sashi Kamal (2007) has indicated that yield and quality of organically grown were better than the crop.
 The present study was carried out with a view to study the effect of different levels of through organic sources on crop performance with respect to crop growth and yield of French bean.

 MATERIALS AND METHODS